 The EFSA says that DHA contributes to the maintenance of normal brain function at a recommended dose of 250mg per day.

 DHA contributes to the maintenance of normal vision at a recommended dose of 250mg per day.

 Omega 3 benefits pregnant women

 The EFSA says that the maternal intake of DHA contributes to the normal development of the eye of the foetus and breastfed infants.
 They recommend pregnant women take 200mg of DHA per day, on top of normal daily requirements of Omega 3.
-At Bare Biology, our Bump & Glory fish oil contains 560mg DHA in one tiny capsule, so more than enough to support your growing bump.
+At Bare Biology, our Mums & Bumps (previously Bump & Glory) fish oil contains 560mg DHA in one tiny capsule, so more than enough to support your growing bump.